Previous Episode << >> Next Episode

 Jessie smirked, "don't tell me you've been parked here all day."

 The barman walked over to drop off another glass.
 "Sorry that's the last one.
 It's the end of my shift, so it's self service for the rest of the night."

 "That sounds like a really bad idea," Jessie cringed.

 "Why?
 It's all included in the price.
 Well everything but the repair bill," the bar man said with a flourished wink.
 He gestured to the taps, she shook her head so he turned to leave while taking his work apron off.

 "It's as if he knows you," Jessie teased in James' direction.
-He looked at her with a straight face with made her burst into laughter.
+He looked at her with a straight face which made her burst into laughter.
 "Oh I know, you don't need to be drunk to make a mess."

 "Normally I'd have a comeback but..."
 James said, but instead went to dip his head to take a drink without picking it up.

 Jessie took the opportunity to steal it away from him so he only drank air.
 She had a sip herself, and she didn't look impressed afterwards.
 "Seriously?
 You're pissed on apple juice?"

 "What?"
 Jessie said, looking puzzled.
 Then as if she ate a pepper whole, the drink's after taste kicked her in the face.
 She tried to shake it off but couldn't.
 "Oh god, that's bloody awful."